-The already good relations between the two countries were given fresh momentum by the visits to Vietnam by German Bundestag President Lammert in March 2015 and the visit to Germany by Vietnamese President Truong Tan Sang in November 2015.
+The already close relations between the two countries were given fresh momentum by German Bundestag President Lammert’s most recent visit to Vietnam in March 2015 and the visit to Germany by Vietnamese President Truong Tan Sang in November 2015.
 In October 2011, Federal Chancellor Angela Merkel and Prime Minister Dung signed the so-called Hanoi Declaration, establishing a Strategic Partnership between Germany and Vietnam that is designed to strengthen political, economic and cultural relations and development cooperation.
+As part of a strategic action plan, cooperation between the two countries is being expanded in all areas, with new projects being added every year.

-In 2015, Germany succeeded in defending its position as Vietnam’s principal trading partner in the European Union.
-In the past year, bilateral trade reached USD 8.92 billion: German imports from Vietnam increased by 10 per cent, to USD 5.7 billion, and German exports to Vietnam also grew, by 22 per cent to USD 3.12 billion.
+In 2016, Germany succeeded in defending its position as Vietnam’s principal trading partner in the European Union.
+In the past year, bilateral trade reached USD 10.3 billion, German imports from Vietnam increasing by 33 per cent, to USD 8 billion and German exports to Vietnam also growing, by 15 per cent to USD 2.3 billion.

 Vietnam’s principal exports to Germany are footwear, textiles, agricultural products (e.g. coffee and pepper), seafood and – more recently – electronic goods and furniture.
 Vietnam’s principal imports from Germany are machinery, motor vehicles, equipment and chemical products.
 Vietnam has set its sights on becoming an industrialised country by 2020.
 This means the country will need more sophisticated production facilities, which is likely to translate into increased demand for machinery made in Germany.

 The Delegate of German Industry and Commerce in Vietnam (GIC), which has offices in Ho Chi Minh City, is a member of the German Chamber Network.
 It is domiciled in Ho Chi Minh City in premises shared with the German Business Association (GBA), in which more than 180 German companies are organised.
-The intention is to set up a German-Vietnamese Chamber of Industry and Commerce.
-In 2015, German companies invested some USD 47 million in Vietnam, Germany thus falling back to 24th place among foreign investors.
+Negotiations are currently under way to set up a German-Vietnamese Chamber of Industry and Commerce.
+German and Vietnamese companies expect bilateral trade to be further stimulated by the EU-Vietnam free trade agreement that was concluded in 2015 and is currently in the process of being ratified.
+In 2015, German companies made new investments worth approximately USD 74.3 million in Vietnam.
 However, major investments by German companies are made through foreign subsidiaries and are not attributed to Germany statistically.
 A Germany Trade & Invest (GTAI) correspondent has been working in Hanoi since 2008.

 Following the conclusion of cultural accord in 1990, bilateral cultural relations have developed well.
 The approximately 100,000 Vietnamese who studied, trained or worked in Germany act as a bridge between the two countries – a unique relationship in Asia which sustains interest in Germany.